 Since 2016, AIG Canada has been a national sponsor of WICC (Women in Insurance Cancer Crusade).
 Since WICC’s inception two decades ago, it has raised approximately $13 million towards eradicating cancer by supporting many of Canada’s most important research projects.
 Few organizations have galvanized the insurance industry more than WICC.
 This endowment demonstrates AIG Canada’s commitment to the health of Canadians by providing funding for cancer research.
 In addition, AIG provides further support by attending WICC events.

 In support of pediatric palliative care, AIG Canada donated funds to Canucks Place Children’s Hospice.
-Canuck Place Children’s Hospice first opened its doors in November 1995, to become North America’s first freestanding children’s hospice.
+Canuck Place Children’s Hospice first opened its doors in November 1995, to become North America’s first free-standing children’s hospice.
 The Canuck Place responded to the need for a hospice created specifically for children.
 The illness and death of a child is a life-altering experience for the families who love them.
 The facility offers a place of comfort and compassion where children could experience the simple joy of being a child, and families could cherish each moment together.

 AIG Canada contributed to the efforts of Autisme Montréal by making a financial donation.
-Autisme Montréal strives to improve the lives of individuals with an autism spectrum disorder (ASD) as well as those of their family members.
-Autisme Montréal acts as an advocate for the rights and interests of people with autism and those of their families.
+Autisme Montréal strives to improve the lives of individuals with an autism spectrum disorder (ASD) as well as their family members.
+Autisme Montréal acts as an advocate for the rights and interests of people with autism and their families.
 Their goal is to promote and to sensitize the health, education, research communities, and the general population to the needs of people with autism.